giacomopaschina/bus_booking_website/README.md

 bus_booking_website
 ===================

-The purpose of the bus booking website is to provide a sample demonstration of a site that allows IIT staff to book own travel to reserve a seat on the bus to and from the IIT located at Morego.
+The purpose of the bus booking website is to provide a sample demonstration of a site that allows IIT staff to book a seat on the shuttle bus to and from the IIT located at Morego.
 The site provides this features:

 * A responsive and flat interface based on Bootstrap.js